purelb/purelb/website/content/operation/monitoring_kubectl/_index.md

   Normal  AnnouncingLocal  27m (x4 over 27m)  purelb-lbnodeagent  Node mk8s2 announcing 192.168.10.240 on interface enp1s0
 ```

 This example shows that the default pool is part of the local address.
-PureLB annotates these services with the node and interface where the address was announced as well us updating the event.
+PureLB annotates these services with the node and interface where the address was announced as well as adding events.

-This useful command command will show all nodes that are advertising addresses locally.
-The annotations make it easier find information in larger k8s clusters.
+This useful command shows all nodes that are advertising addresses locally.
+PureLB's annotations make it easy to find information in larger k8s clusters.

 ```plaintext
 $ kubectl get services -A -o json | jq '.items[].metadata.annotations' | grep announcing